-Contact tracing identifies and supports people (contacts) who may have been infected through exposure to a positive patient.
+Contact tracing identifies and supports people (contacts) who may have been infected through exposure to a COVID-19 positive patient.
 This process prevents further transmission of disease by separating those who have (or may have) an infectious disease from those who don’t.

-If a member of the Bradley family tests positive for COVID-19, their close contacts will be notified and given information on next steps.
+If a member of the Bradley community tests positive for COVID-19, their close contacts will be notified and given information on next steps.
 The university won’t share the infected person’s name or identity, as per HIPAA guidelines.

 Employees who test positive

 The local health department will contact employees who test positive for COVID-19 to initiate tracing and provide instructions.
 Bradley will provide contact information, personnel and other resources as requested by the health department.

 Students who are fully vaccinated, asymptomatic and identified as a close contact are expected to attend class.